Photon-HDF5/photon-hdf5/docs/phdata.rst

 smFRET measurements ``spectral_ch1`` and ``spectral_ch2`` represent the *donor* and *acceptor* channel respectively.

-When a measurement records more than 1 polarization state, the fields:
+If a measurement records more than 1 polarization states, the fields:

 - **polarization_ch1**
 - **polarization_ch2**

-specify which detector is employed for each polarization.
-When the measurement records only one polarization these fields may be omitted.
+specify which detector is used for each polarization.
+When the measurement records only one polarization, these fields may be omitted.

-When the detection path is split in 2 channels through a non-polarizing beam splitter the fields:
+When the detection light is split into 2 channels using a non-polarizing beam-splitter the fields:

 - **split_ch1**
 - **split_ch2**

-specify which detector is employed in each of the "beam-split" channels.
+specify which detector is used in each of the "beam-split" channels.

-All the previous fields are arrays containing one or more detector IDs.
+All previous fields are arrays containing one or more detector IDs.
-For example, a 2-color smFRET measurement will have only one value in ``spectral_ch1`` (i.e. donor) and one value in ``spectral_ch2`` (i.e. acceptor).
-A 2-color smFRET measurement with polarization (4 detectors) will have 2 values in each of the ``spectral_chX`` and ``polarization_chX`` fields.
+For example, a 2-color smFRET measurement will have only one value in ``spectral_ch1`` (donor) and one value in ``spectral_ch2`` (acceptor).
+A 2-color smFRET measurement with polarization (4 detectors) will have 2 values in each of the ``spectral_chX`` and ``polarization_chX`` fields (where X=1 or 2).
 For a multispot smFRET measurement, ``spectral_chX`` will contain the list of donor/acceptor detectors (see section 2.3).

-Finally, a label (i.e. a string) can be associated to each detector through the optional field *labels*:
+Finally, a label (string) can be associated to each detector using the optional *labels* field:

-- **labels**: (optional) a table with 2 columns: detector ID and detector label (a string).
+- **labels**: (optional) table with 2 columns: detector ID (integer) and detector label (string).

-For 2-color smFRET measurements it is recommended to use the labels "donor" and "acceptor" for the respective detectors.
+For 2-color smFRET measurements, it is recommended to use the "donor" and "acceptor" labels for the respective detectors.
 Note, however, that these labels only represent an additional user-defined metadata and are not necessary for the interpretation of the measurement.
 When detector ID is a *n*-tuple, ``labels`` has *n+1* columns